 One of the ways photographers achieve this is by creating a sense of depth to make the photo seem more three dimensional and realistic.

 If this sounds intimidating, the good news is that it’s not as difficult to do as you might think.
-But it does need an understanding of the way your lens works and some basic principles of composition.
+But it does need an understanding of the way your lens works and some basic principles of design and composition.

 I’ve broken the task down into several easily achievable steps.
 Follow these to give your landscape photos a much needed sense of depth.